SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Rarity looks in a mirror hanging on her wall as she makes her way into her kitchen.
 Instead of seeing her usual beautiful self however, she sees Pinkie Pie.
 Catching her off guard, she stops and blinks.
 Her reflection is back and she shakes her head.

-Mere seconds later, she hears the sound of somepony teleporting into her abode.
-Looking at where the sound came, she finds Twilight Sparkle.
+Seconds later, she hears the sound of somepony teleporting into her abode.
+Looking back at where the sound came from, she finds Twilight Sparkle.

 Rarity glances back at the mirror, seeing that Pinkie has returned to it.